-Help celebrate this day of love with kids by practicing some of these fun partner yoga poses together.
+Help celebrate this day of love with kids by practicing some of these partner yoga poses for kids together.

 SeeSaw: Have each partner sit facing one another on the mat with their feet touching.
 They will grasp hands.
 One partner will lean backwards while the other one leans forward over their straight legs.
 Continue to slowly seesaw back and forth.
 This exercise is great for working the core and stretching the hamstrings.

 Open Heart: Each child should stand behind a partner with one foot back, one foot forward, and knees slightly bent while holding their partner’s wrists.
 The partner in front leans forward and shines his or her heart forward while the other partner helps support them.

 Raindrop: Each partner lies on their back with their heads touching.
 With their arms at their sides, they raise their feet above their heads to touch to make a giant raindrop.